 • Vibration: Minimal movement and disturbance

-Why consistency matters more than perfection: A stable 65°F environment beats a fluctuating 55-70°F space.
-Temperature swings cause liquid expansion and contraction, compromising cork seals and accelerating aging unpredictably.
+Why consistency matters more than perfection: A stable 65°F environment beats a fluctuating 55-70°F space because temperature swings cause liquid expansion and contraction, which compresses and loosens cork seals repeatedly - eventually allowing oxygen in and accelerating aging unpredictably.

 Evaluating Home Locations